 Clinical interests: Hypertension, Liver Disease, Diabetes, Women's Health Issues, General Care, Asthma, Preventive ...
 (Read more)

-Dr. Sonal Advani's area of specialization is general internal medicine.
-Areas of particular interest for Dr. Advani include general care.
-Patients gave Dr. Advani an average rating of 4.5 stars out of 5.
-Anthem, Blue Cross/Blue Shield, and TRICARE are among the insurance carriers that Dr. Advani honors.
-Before completing her residency at Santa Clara Valley Medical Center, Dr. Advani attended medical school at Odessa State Medical University.
-In addition to English, Dr. Advani (or staff) speaks Russian, Hindi, and Punjabi.
-She is professionally affiliated with Sutter Medical Network and Palo Alto Foundation Medical Group.
-She is open to new patients.
+Dr. Sonal Advani works as a general internist in Fremont, CA and Danville, CA. Areas of expertise for Dr. Advani include general care.
+She is rated 4.5 stars out of 5 by her patients.
+Dr. Advani honors Anthem, Blue Cross/Blue Shield, and TRICARE, as well as other insurance carriers.
+She attended medical school at Odessa State Medical University.
+For her residency, Dr. Advani trained at Santa Clara Valley Medical Center.
+Dr. Advani (or staff) is conversant in Russian, Hindi, and Punjabi.
+Dr. Advani is affiliated with Sutter Medical Network and Palo Alto Foundation Medical Group.
+She is accepting new patients.